huhlim/cg2all/README.md

 * -a/--all/--is_all: Whether the input PDB file is atomistic structure or not. (optional, default=False)
 * -n/--step: The number of minimization steps. (optional, default=1000)
 * --freq/--output_freq: The interval between saving intermediate outputs. (optional, default=100)
+* --chain-break-cutoff: The CA-CA distance cutoff that determines chain breaks. (default=10 Angstroms)
 * --restraint: The weight of distance restraints. (optional, default=100.0)
+* --cg: Coarse-grained representation to use (default=ResidueBasedModel)
 * --standard-name: output atom names follow the IUPAC nomenclature. (default=False; output atom names will use CHARMM atom names)
+*  --uniform_restraint/--nonuniform_restraint: Whether to use uniform restraints. (default=True) If it is set to False, the restraint weights will be dependent on the pLDDT values recorded in the PDB file's B-factor columns.
+*  --segment: The segmentation method for applying rigid-body operations. (default=None)
+    * None: Input structure is not segmented, so the same rigid-body operations are applied to the whole structure.
+    * chain: Input structure is segmented based on chain IDs.
+Rigid-body operations are independently applied to each chain.
+    * segment: Similar to "chain" option, but the structure is segmented based on peptide bond connectivities.
+    * 0-99,100-199: Explicit segmentation based on the 0-index based residue numbers.

 #### an example
 ```bash